 ellenor (“we”) promise to respect any personal data you share with us and keep it safe.
 We aim to be clear when we collect your data and this privacy notice explains both how we collect and use your information.

-There are different reasons why we might need your personal details – the main ones are to provide you support and care, process your donations to us or register you for an event.
+There are different reasons why we might need your personal details – the main ones are to provide you support and care, process your donations to us or register you for an event or for recruitment purposes.

 It’s so important that we can communicate with you.
 We’d like to keep you up to date about the work we’re doing and our vision of supporting more local families facing terminal illness – we don’t ever want to be in a position where we are unable to provide our care free of charge to families who most need it.

 Our marketing communications include information about our latest news and events, fundraising campaigns, our ellenor lottery and raffles and our vital work.
 If you do not want to receive these communications contact our Database Team on 01474 320007 or email email@example.com.

 We keep your personal data active on our fundraising database for a period of five years.
 When you receive a communication from us you can easily opt out and we will stop contacting you.
 You can request to opt out of communications at any time simply by using the details above.
 After a period of two years we will keep your details on our database as a record of our historic contact with you; after a period of five years if we don’t have your consent to continue contacting you we will securely archive your record and remove it from the database.

 Where we collect information about you from

 You may give us your information in order to sign up for one of our events, tell us your story, make a donation, apply for a vacancy or to become volunteer, or communicate with us.
 With the ellenor lottery your information is collected by an organisation working for us, but we are responsible for your data at all times.

 This may include information found in places such as Companies House and information that has been published in articles/ newspapers.